 PeaceHealth is seeking a Bereavement Counselor - Hospice for a Full Time, 1.00 FTE, Variable position.
-Hourly compensation starts from $31.18 to $46.77 depending on experience.
+Hourly compensation is $32.42 - $48.63, hiring rate dependent on qualifications and professional experience.

 Must be fully vaccinated for COVID-19 including 2 doses of a 2-dose series or 1 dose of a 1-dose series plus 14 days beyond the final dose prior to start date.

 Provide grief counseling to adults and/or children, adolescents and their families.
 Provide education or direct assistance to schools and the community.
 Make referrals as appropriate and provide training/oversight for volunteer facilitators.

 - Provide counseling to include facilitating support groups for adults and/or children, adolescents and their families.
 Complete direct interviews for intake with families for placement purposes and make referrals to community resources as appropriate.
 Provides individual counseling as appropriate.
 Counsel with Hospice family for emotional support and grief and bereavement issues in private residence and/or at inpatient hospice.

 - Act as counseling resource by providing crisis intervention/debriefings to community organizations as needed.
 Assist with the provision of initial and ongoing education for staff, volunteers and the community.
 Provide clinical supervision of assigned bereavement groups.